Quantitative non-classicality of mediated interactions: Inaccessible mediator

-Finally, by violating the bound in Eq. (\ref{EQ_APP_AB}) it is possible to demonstrate in the laboratory that unknown interactions are not decomposable.
+Finally, by violating the bound in Eq. (\ref{EQ_APP_AB}), it is possible to demonstrate in the laboratory that unknown interactions are not decomposable.
 We stress that it is not sufficient to demonstrate that entanglement grows, we have to demonstrate that the entanglement is above a certain threshold.
 This threshold depends on the dimension of the mediator and we therefore ask how high entanglement can be generated by gravity.
 The answer depends on the concrete setup via which gravitational interaction is studied.
-If we take two nearby masses prepared in squeezed states with squeezing parameters $s_A$ and $s_B$, it has been shown that the maximal gravitational entanglement in terms of logarithmic negativity equals $E_{A:B}^{\max} = |s_A + s_B| / \ln 2$, which holds for large squeezing~\cite{Krisnanda2020}.
-Since in principle $s_i \to \infty$, gravity cannot be understood as classical interaction with any finite-dimensional mediator.
+If we take two nearby harmonically trapped masses initially prepared in squeezed states with squeezing parameters $s_A$ and $s_B$, it has been shown that the gravitational entanglement in terms of logarithmic negativity can be as large as $E_{A:B}^{\max} = |s_A + s_B| / \ln 2$, which holds for large squeezing~\cite{Krisnanda2020}.
+Since in principle $s_i \to \infty$, this already shows that gravity cannot be understood as classical interaction with any finite-dimensional mediator.
 More practically, the highest optical squeezing achieved today is $s_{A,B} = 1.73$~\cite{Vahlbruch2016}, and assuming it can be transferred to mechanical systems gives entanglement $E_{A:B}^{\max} \approx 5$ ebits, which would restrict still possible decomposable dilations to use mediators with dimension $m > 2^5$.
-It is rather unlikely that this amount of entanglement will be observed in near future, as it would take tens of hours to produce it via gravity in typical setups.
+It is rather unlikely that this amount of entanglement will be observed in near future, as the time it takes the discussed system to reach $E_{A:B}^{\max}$ in the absence of dissipation is $t_{\max} = \pi \omega L^3/4Gm$, independently of high squeezing, where $L$ is the separation between the masses and $\omega$ is the frequency of the trapping potential~\cite{Krisnanda2020}.
+For LIGO-like parameters of masses in the order $m \sim 1$ kg, $\omega \sim 0.1$ Hz and $L \sim 1$ cm, this time is already in the order of hours and dissipation pushes it further to tens of hours.
 Yet, a violation of the unit bound, and hence disproval of classical interactions via a two-level system, which would already be interesting, could be achieved within a second~\cite{Bose2017,Krisnanda2020,Rijavec2021}.